-When it comes to variety of grain, price and durability - Oak flooring might be your best bet.
-Oak Hardwood has become one of the most popular types of flooring in the United States over the past couple of decades, but it’s reputation for old-world beauty and craftsmanship dates back centuries.
+When it comes to variety of grain, price, and durability - Oak flooring might be your best bet.
+Oak Hardwood has become one of the most popular types of flooring in the United States over the past couple of decades, but its reputation for old-world beauty and craftsmanship dates back centuries.
 There are over 60 different varieties of Oak that grow domestically in the United States, which means a variety of options and a relatively low price point.

 Oak is one of the best options when it comes to stability.
-In terms of flooring, stability refers to the woods ability to respond to moisture levels by either shrinking or expanding.
+In terms of flooring, stability refers to the wood's ability to respond to moisture levels by either shrinking or expanding.
 Compared with other types of wood - like hickory or maple wood flooring, Oak is a much safer bet.

 Unlike many other types of wood, Oak has the benefit of being easily stained.
 This ability gives you the option of several different colors.
 Most other types of wood don’t stain as easily and therefore, you’re stuck with that color.
-With Oak you are able to stain it as bright or as dark as you’d like to match with the rooms décor.
+With Oak, you are able to stain it as bright or as dark as you’d like to match the rooms décor.

 Oak comes in a variety of natural colors ranging from light beige to brown and red.
 The same tree can display a whole spectrum of different colors within.
 Usually, the inner wood tends to be slightly darker than the outer wood, although this is not always so.
-Some woods stay the same color, while oak tends to darken over time if exposed to oxygen and U.V rays.
+Some woods stay the same color, white oak tends to darken over time if exposed to oxygen and U.V rays.

 There are several different types of grain characteristics that depend on the species of wood.
 Red and white oaks are the two predominant types and are both usually straight-grained, offering a “clean” look.
 The characteristics that make white and red oak different are the wood’s pores.
 The pores in the white oak are sealed by an outgrowth of cells called tyloses, which help to prevent damage to the tree.
 Red oaks usually have open pores.
 Both types have rays that run alongside the grain, which can look like dark dotted pencil lines, which are typically shorter in red oaks.